-Items of memorabilia purchased are recorded at the cost of acquisition and memorabilia is reviewed annually for impairment.
+Items of memorabilia purchased are recorded at the cost of acquisition and memorabilia is reviewed on a periodic basis for impairment.

-Memorabilia collections are kept under special conditions so that there is no physical deterioration and they are anticipated to have a very long and indeterminate useful life.
+Memorabilia collections are kept under special conditions to limit physical deterioration and they are anticipated to have a very long and indeterminate useful life.
 No amount of depreciation has been recognised in respect of purchased memorabilia collections as their service potential has not, in any material sense, been consumed during the period.